jackolney/travis-ci-latex-pdf/README.md

 * Probably you want to edit settings on Travis to not build both on pull request and branch updates, and cancel running jobs if new ones are pushed.

 #### Notes
+* Besides the list of packages that get installed in `texlive_install.sh`, you can see a list of packages in `main.tex` which you can all use with this install.
 * If you want to build a private project, if you are a student you can use [travis-ci.com](https://travis-ci.com).
 Beware that you need a token to include the build status image in your readme, get the correct url by clicking on the build status on travis-ci.com.
 * Otherwise you could try SemaphoreCI, currently they give 100 private builds per month for free.
 If you do, it would be great if you could report back!